Paul Eltzbacher

 Paul Eltzbacher (18 February 1868 – 25 October 1928) was a German legal scholar, professor, and author best known for his influential writings on anarchism and his later role as a right-wing nationalist theorist.
-Born into a Jewish family in Cologne, Prussian Rhineland, he made significant contributions to the legal understanding of political ideologies and was later considered a precursor of National Bolshevism.
+Born into a Jewish family in Cologne, Prussian Rhineland; he made significant contributions to the legal understanding of political ideologies and was later considered a precursor of National Bolshevism.

 Early life and education

 Eltzbacher was born to Dr. Salomon Eltzbacher, a Jewish physician.
 He pursued legal studies at the universities of Leipzig, Strasbourg, Heidelberg, and Göttingen.
 From 1890 to 1895, he served as a junior lawyer (Referendar) at the regional courts of Cologne and Frankfurt, taking a year off for military service between 1891 and 1892.

 Academic career and work on anarchism

 In 1899, Eltzbacher earned his doctorate with a dissertation titled Der Anarchismus ("Anarchism"), published the following year.
 The work took an abstract legal perspective on the doctrines of seven major anarchist thinkers—William Godwin, Pierre-Joseph Proudhon, Max Stirner, Mikhail Bakunin, Peter Kropotkin, Leo Tolstoy, and Benjamin Tucker.
 The book was widely praised for its impartial and systematic approach, receiving favorable recognition even from anarchist intellectuals such as Kropotkin and Tolstoy.

 The book was translated into multiple languages, including English, Spanish, French, Portuguese, Hebrew, Yiddish, Russian, and Dutch, and it was advertised and discussed in the anarchist press throughout Europe and the Americas.

 In 1900, he became a lecturer at the Martin Luther University of Halle-Wittenberg, and by 1906 he was appointed professor at the Berlin School of Commerce, where his teaching and publications shifted toward civil law and commercial law.

+In late 1914, he chaired an advisory committee on how best to manage Germany's resources in World War I. The committee recommended that foodstuffs being fed to pigs would be more efficiently used to directly feed the population; the result was the Schweinemord or "pig massacre" in the spring of 1915, which led to both a shortage of pork and of pig manure as fertilizer, thus decreasing crop yields.